 concluded that whatever is made of parts is continuous and whatever cannot be divided is discrete.
 For

 the purposes of Science, continuous is that which cannot be divided in particular because it is not made

 of discrete parts.
 This is the scientific version because it can be used consistently.
 The opposite of

-synonym of object or of shape or of island.
+of object or of shape or of island.
 Discrete simply means that the object is contoured all around.
+It has

 But more revealing of the ludicrous notions developed by the mathematicians are the examples Spector

 gives.
 He talks about 'units', implying that he is alluding to shapes.
 In fact, all the words he invokes to